-- Is It Good To Add Fruit And Vegetable Juice To Baby’s Diet?
+- Is It Good to Add Fruit and Vegetable Juice to Baby’s Diet?

-- Things to Remember while Giving Juice to Babies
+- Things to Remember While Giving Juice to Babies

-- What Fruits & Vegetables are Best for Babies
+- What Fruits & Vegetables Are Best for Babies?

-- Can You Give Homemade Juice To Babies?
+- Can You Give Homemade Juice to Babies?

-- Can You Use The Juice From Fruits That Have Been Steamed (or) Boiled For Fruit Purees?
+- Can You Use the Juice From Fruits That Have Been Steamed (or) Boiled for Fruit Purees?

-- Can Fruit Juice Cause Dental Problem In Babies
+- Can Fruit Juice Cause Dental Problem in Babies?

-- Can Fruit Juice Cause Any Other Harm To Your Baby
+- Can Fruit Juice Cause Any Other Harm to Your Baby?

-Is It Good To Add Fruit And Vegetable Juice To Baby’s Diet?
+Is It Good to Add Fruit and Vegetable Juice to Baby’s Diet?

 Yes, the nutrition that your baby receives from vegetable and fruit juice makes it a good choice to add to her diet.
-However, it is important to remember that solid food cannot be supplemented with juice alone as her body is growing and needs large amounts of protein, fats, calcium etc.
+However, it is important to remember that solid food cannot be supplemented with juice alone as her body is growing and needs large amounts of protein, fats, calcium, etc.

-By when can babies drink juice is a question that often plagues parents?
+“By when can babies drink juice?” is a question that often plagues parents.
 During the initial six months, it is best to avoid giving her juice.
 This is because she needs all that space in her little belly to consume breast milk which helps provide antibodies along with nutrition.
-After that, your little bundle of joy can begin with juices along with solid food as early as the sixth month of its birth.
+After that, your little bundle of joy can begin with juices along with solid food once baby completes the sixth month of its birth.

-Things to Remember while Giving Juice to Babies
+Things to Remember While Giving Juice to Babies

-- Make sure you give diluted juices to her initially as it is easier on the stomach.
+- Make sure you give diluted juices to her initially, as it is easier on the stomach.
 Diluting this juice initially can be 25:75 ratio, 25 being the fruit.

 - Begin with a single fruit or vegetable so that her digestive system can get used to it.

-- Observe closely for any allergic reactions that might be caused because of the juice and discontinue immediately if any such allergy is noticed.
+- Observe closely for any allergic reactions that might be caused because of the juice, and discontinue immediately if any such allergy is noticed.